rl3740/WallaceAI/docs/proposal.md

 We will be using some graph algorithms like, Dijktra's Algorithm, Prim-Dijktra-Jarnik Algorithm, and dynamic programming for finding the minimum spanning tree.
 For the ML alogrithm, nerual network, random froest, decision tree will be applied.

 ## Evaluation Plan
 Quantitative evaluation:

 Numeric metrics: We will calculate the ROC curve and AUC value for our data.
-The AUC value becomes larger means the performance of our data becomes better.
-In addition, we should check the accuracy of our algorithm.
+Once the AUC value becomes larger and larger,  the performance of our data will become better and better.
+Also, we should check the accuracy of our algorithm.
 We need to check whether the start block and end block correct.
-The test sets will help us to check the accuracy of our project as well.
+The test sets will help us to test the accuracy of our project as well.

 Baselines: Our algorithm should find the destination and generate the shortest path correctly and quickly.